See a list of Chemistry Programs by Clicking Here!

 An education in chemistry prepares individuals with the skills and knowledge necessary to identify and utilize chemical processes in a variety of contexts, including experimentation, manufacturing and pharmacology.
 Students will study a variety of subdivisions in chemistry as well as some other sciences, in order to better understand and build upon the field of chemistry.
 Students will become familiar with timings, mixtures, temperature and other factors that may affect a chemical process, and learn the methods by which to control them.

-Students may pursue associate, bachelor, master and doctoral degrees in chemistry, with associate level educations limiting individuals to assistant positions in laboratory settings.
+Students may pursue associate, bachelor, master and doctoral degrees as a chemist, with associate level educations limiting individuals to assistant positions in laboratory settings.
 A bachelor's degree will allow for entry level positions as chemists, and graduate degrees will allow greater freedom to pursue work while specializing in one of the many areas of chemistry.

 Courses in a chemistry curriculum may include: